Prior results do not guarantee future outcomes.

 - Challenging in federal court rulemakings adverse to the industry’s interests.

 - Representing companies in substantial Superfund cost recovery and natural resource damages issues under CERCLA, RCRA corrective action permit and administrative order proceedings, and “imminent and substantial endangerment” citizen suits under RCRA.
-For example:

 - Advising purchasers and sellers of mining and mineral processing properties and companies in the hardrock and coal mining sectors of the environmental risks associated with historical mining and mineral processing operations.